pinkTogreen/SWE-Project-study_straight/README.md

 open a new terminal within the project directory, this can be done within the application you're using to open the workspace

 1) run this command:

 cd backend

 pip install -r requirements.txt

 this allows you install all of the required modules for the django project

+2) start the virtual envionment (I'll probably add this to the executable file)

+within the backend folder, create your virtual environemnt:

+virtualenv venv

-2) start the virtual envionment (I'll probably add this to the executable file) within the backend folder, create your virtual environemnt: python -m venv venv to run the virtual environment (also within the backend folder): venv/bin/activate -> this command requires that you're in the directory containing the virtual environment
+to run the virtual environment (also within the backend folder):

+venv/Scripts/activate -> this command requires that you're in the directory containing the virtual environment

 3) setup frontend

+you do not have the node modules installed for this project

+to install them, navigate to the frontend folder and call this command:

+npm install

-you do not have the node modules installed for this project to install them, navigate to the frontend folder and call this command: npm install this should install all of the required modules specified by the package.json files within the folder
+this should install all of the required modules specified by the package.json files within the folder

-4) check if you've set up django and next.js navigate to the project directory with this command: cd .. run the executable provided within the folder with:
+4) check if you've set up django and next.js

+navigate to the project directory with this command:

+cd ..

+run the executable provided within the folder with:

 .\run

-note that run.ps1 is a powershell file, you are required to use powershell to run this executable howver, I'll try to make a new executable that can be run another terminal :-]
+note that run.ps1 is a powershell file, you are required to use powershell to run this executable

+howver, I'll try to make a new executable that can be run another terminal :-]